FrontendTF/msd24_feyerl_thomas/README.md

 - ### Exercise 4

 - [Exercise4](exercise4.md)
-  This project contains JUnit tests for the `Calculator` class. Übung04 does not require `assertThrows()`, but a test for division by zero has been included as an additional check.
+  This project contains comprehensive JUnit tests for the `Calculator` class, covering addition, subtraction, multiplication, division, and factorial operations.
+  Although `assertThrows()` was not required in Übung04, a test for division by zero using `assertThrows(ArithmeticException.class)` has been included as an additional safeguard and best practice.

 - Exercise5
 - Exercise6